Image from Wyrmshadow

 11 Leo Minoris II.
 World inhabited by Martian tweaks.

-- New Poseidon - Text by M. Alan Kazlev
+- New Poseidon (Garden World) - Text by M. Alan Kazlev

-Pelagic world belonging to the Negentropy Alliance; home to the Macroamoeboids, a highly intelligent but uncommunicative lifeform.
+Pelagic world belonging to the Negentropy Alliance; home to the Macroamoeboids, a presapient symbiotic lifeform.

 - New Sol - The Sol-Multiverse - Text by Craig Higgs